 Rocky Mountain Fisher House Foundation Staff

-Sara Morris is the Interim Executive Director of the Rocky Mountain Fisher House Foundation with responsibility for overall management of the organization which includes presentations to prospective sponsors and donors.
+Sara Morris is the Executive Director of the Rocky Mountain Fisher House Foundation with responsibility for overall management of the organization which includes presentations to prospective sponsors and donors.
 Sara is also the Founder and Owner of StoryCatchers Media, a video production company in Denver, Colorado.
 She and her team create marketing and social media videos for companies and non-profits.
 She also produces videos for law firms for trial and settlement purposes.
 Since starting her company, she has won 2 Emmy Awards and a Telly Award for her work.
 Her background is in television news where she worked for 15-years as a journalist all over the country reporting and anchoring the news.
-Prior to becoming Interim Executive Director, Sara worked on marketing and fundraising efforts for the Rocky Mountain Fisher House.
+Prior to becoming Executive Director, Sara worked on marketing and fundraising efforts for the Rocky Mountain Fisher House.

 Board Vice President

 David Kotwasinski served in the US Navy as a Cryptologic Technician (Collections) and separated in 2015 at the rank of Petty Officer 2nd Class.
 After the Navy, he served as a volunteer Board Member for the Friends of Fisher House Illinois Chapter for two years.
 Prior to the Navy, David earned a bachelor’s degree in political science from the University of Colorado at Boulder and a master’s in public administration from Governor’s State University in Illinois.
 He is still employed in the public sector, as a Management Analyst at the South Suburban Park and Recreation District.
 In his free time, David enjoys volunteering at the Humane Society of South Platte Valley, participating in the Centennial “Millennial” Rotary Club, hiking, and climbing.
 David currently resides in Denver.